 if your vehicle is fitted with Connected Services functionality, your vehicle will collect and transmit vehicle data for Connected Services unless and until you opt out of Connected Services.
 Connected Services operate by using data collected from you and your Lexus connected vehicle, including your personal information and vehicle location.

 If your vehicle’s Connected Services functionality is enabled, you must inform passengers and drivers of your vehicle that vehicle data is collected and used by the OneLexus network for Connected Services.

-Lexus of Adelaide and other OneLexus organisations (including their contractors/agents if any acting on their behalf) may send you marketing and information about Lexus products, services, special offers, promotions, surveys and events that may be of interest to you.
-Such marketing may include joint promotions with other promotion partners and may be sent to you using any contact details provided by you, such as post, phone, email or SMS.
+OneLexus organisations may send you marketing to inform you about products or services, special offers, promotions and events that may be of interest to you.
+These marketing communications may include joint promotions with promotion partners, and may be sent to you using any contact details provided by you, such as post, phone, email or SMS.

-Your consent to receive marketing communications from the OneLexus network in the above ways will be deemed to be ongoing if you do not opt out when you are offered the opportunity to do so, or unless and until you advise otherwise.
+Your consent to receive marketing from a OneLexus organisation will be deemed to be ongoing if you do not opt out when you are offered the opportunity to do so, or unless and until you advise the relevant organisation otherwise.

 Opt out of Marketing and/or Communication

 If you are currently receiving any type of marketing or communication from Lexus of Adelaide and wish to be removed from one or more of these services, please email us indicating which messages you no longer wish to receive.

 We take reasonable steps to protect your information from misuse, interference and loss and from unauthorised access, modification or disclosure.

 Cookies allow website operators to assign a unique identity to a computer, which can be used to associated requests made to the website by that computer.
 Cookies indicate to a website that a computer has been there before and can be used to record things such as what parts of a website or other websites have been visited from that computer.

 - To allocate an identification number to your internet browser (you cannot be identified from this number);